How to care for your atopic skin?

-See your dermatologist or paediatrician for a proper diagnosis and follow their advice.
+See your dermatologist or pediatrician for a proper diagnosis and follow their advice.
 It might be good to keep a journal of the treatment, noting the outbreaks and remission phases.

-Take a bath no longer than 5 to 10 minutes, avoiding hot water (maximum 32ºC to 35 ºC), this will prevent the skin from being overly dried.
+Take a bath no longer than 5 to 10 minutes, avoiding hot water (maximum 32ºC to 35 ºC), this will prevent the skin from being overly dry.

-Choose products that are soap, fragrance and paraben-free, specific for atopic skin, make sure they are soft and nourishing.
+Choose products that are soap and fragrance-free, specific for atopic skin, and make sure they are soft and nourishing.

 After the bath, dry the skin gently with the towel, without rubbing it.